Atlanta Falcons vs. Carolina Panthers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Atlanta has one win against the spread, and is 1-2 overall, at home this year.

-- At home, as 3-point favorites or more, the Falcons are winless ATS (0-1).
+- At home, as 3-point favorites or greater, the Falcons are winless ATS (0-1).

-- In three home games this year, Atlanta has hit the over twice.
+- This year, in three home games, Atlanta has hit the over twice.

-- Carolina has one win against the spread, and is 1-2 overall, in away games.
+- Carolina is 1-2 overall, with only one win against the spread, in away games.

 - The Panthers have one win ATS (1-1) as 3-point underdogs or more away from home.

-- Carolina has hit the over once in three away games this year.
+- In three away games this season, Carolina has hit the over once.

 Powered by Data Skrive.